bluecats/bluecats-docs-edge/getting-started-connect.md

 Once connected to the local WIFI network, the Edge can be [configured to send to an IP address](#configuring-ble-scanner) on that network and the ethernet cable can then be disconnected as the Edge will continue sending data over the local WIFI connection while powered.

-Now that your Edge is connected to your location machine or network start configuring Edge Applications
+Now that your Edge is connected to your local machine or network, start configuring Edge Applications.

 ## Troubleshooting